 Investment in Job Creation, Pension Income

 Jobs.
 Jobs.
 Jobs.
 Everyone along the political spectrum agrees that a robust job market is important for creating pathways to economic growth.
 Research shows like-kind exchanges have a multiplier effect in a community when it comes to creating and maintaining jobs.
-The Ernst and Young study concludes that if Section 1031 was limited or eliminated, real estate transactions would decrease, the cost of capital would increase, and the gross domestic product would contract.
+The Ernst and Young study concludes that if Section 1031 were limited or eliminated, real estate transactions would decrease, the cost of capital would increase, and the gross domestic product would contract.
 The study found that, under the current law, 1031 exchanges generate $4.4 billion in additional investment and support 568,000 jobs each year.
 This equates to labor income of $27.5 billion in 2021.
-A majority of these jobs come from the capital improvements that are made to properties after a like-kind exchange, creating jobs for electricians, carpenters, plumbers, contractors, masons, and building material suppliers.
+A majority of these jobs come from the capital improvements that are made to properties after a like-kind exchange, which create jobs for electricians, carpenters, plumbers, contractors, masons and building material suppliers.

 “Our local IBEW is very involved with economic development,” says Frank Furco, business manager of the Warrensville, Ill.–based International Brotherhood of Electrical Workers Local 701.
 “The 1031 like-kind exchange is a great tool to create jobs for our members.”

-And jobs aren’t the only reason unions support 1031 likekind exchanges.
+And jobs aren’t the only reason unions support 1031 like-kind exchanges.
 Section 1031 transactions are important to real estate investment trusts and, therefore, the pensions and 401(k) plans that invest in REITs.
 Specifically, Section 1031 enables a REIT to effectively manage its real estate portfolio, exchanging properties to manage risk and maximize return.
 This benefits both working and retired Americans who own REIT stocks in their retirement savings funds—especially trade unions, like IBEW 701, that fund their own pensions.
 Members of unions often work and live in the very same communities that benefit from the economic expansion provided by the 1031 like-kind exchange.